Dudenwatschn/SMIM-Extractor/README.md

 Run scripts with parameters:
 - Input: SMIM (as .7z or extracted folder)
 - Output: Output directory
-- -z: Optional parameter to set a custom path for 7zip A functional call could look like this:
+- -z: Optional parameter to set a custom (non-standard) path for 7zip A functional call could look like this:
 ```
 python "C:\Downloads" "C:\MyFolder" -z "C:\CustomProgramFolder\7zip\7z.exe"